ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ---
 # General app guidance

 When working, you need to communicate with Ministry of Justice \(MoJ\) colleagues and use business tools \('apps'\).
 You'll also need to work with people outside the MoJ.
 There are various tools you might use, besides the standard email and telephone tools.
-This document tells you about the tools you can, and cannot, use for business purposes.
+This document gives guidance on the types of tools you can and cannot use for business purposes.
 This guidance applies to all staff and contractors who work for the MoJ.

-Some ALBs, Agencies, or other large groups within the MoJ might have their own, specific guidance regarding how to use certain apps for different purposes.
+Some ALBs, agencies, or other large groups within the MoJ might have their own, specific guidance regarding how to use certain apps for different purposes.

 ## Access to tools